2018 - 2022 Cimarron Council Strategic Plan

 - Recruiting minority leadership.
 Recruit ethnic and/or respected leaders within those communities and organizations to become unit adult leaders.

 - Using the Commissioner’s Plan for Excellence 2016 (see pages 4-8) as a guide to refocusing the Commissioner corps on unit service.

 - Cross-training commissioners in all aspects of scouting, so they become trainers and program resources.

-- Re-recruiting Cub Scout and Webelos leaders when their sons move on to Boy Scouts as volunteers or commissioners.
+- Re-recruiting Cub Scout and Webelos leaders when their child moves on to Scouts as volunteers or commissioners.

 II.
 Critical Issue: Program / Property Utilization

 A. Continue offering an abundance of Cub Scout and Cub Scout family programming by: